oddball/ipxact2systemverilog/README.rst

 Testing the example file
 ------------------------

-make gen
+make

+If Modelsim is installed:

 make compile

-If Modelsim is installed

 make sim